 Wash your pillows regularly

 Ready for a gross fact?
-Your pillows are probably crawling with dust mites, because they love to feast on dead skin cells.
-They’re so small they’re invisible, but hundreds can live in just one gram of dust.
+Your pillows are probably dusty and crawling with dust mites.
+These microscopic arachnids love to feast on dead skin cells, and hundreds can live in just one gram of dust.
 You can even develop a dust-mite allergy; symptoms typically include a runny nose, itchy red eyes or a cough.
 To get rid of dust and dust mites, wash your pillows at least three times a year in hot water, and replace pillows every two years.

 Declutter flat surfaces

 Here’s a simple trick to eliminate dust in your house: Declutter!
 The less you display, the less there is to get dusty.
 Plus, clutter-free shelves and tables are easier to dust.
 Join the Reader’s Digest 5-Day Declutter Challenge to tidy up your whole space.

 - Rachael Head, owner of Helping Hands Cleaning Service

 - Current Environmental Health Reports: “Prevalence and Implications of Per- and Polyfluoroalkyl Substances (PFAs) in Settled Dust”

 - Yale School of Public Health: “Study identifies potentially harmful substances in household dust”